PRETgroup/easy-rte-incremental/README.md

 Known limitations:
 * Verilog only
-* Internal varialbes (clocks and constants) need to have independent names (in monolithic composition template only)
+* Internal variables (clocks and constants) need to have independent names (in monolithic composition template only, segmentation fault will occur if this isn't satisfied)

 ### A Word of Caution
 Ensure your transitions are described completely in the erte file.